 - Use public transfer to get to/from the airport.

 - Walk if you can (or rent a bike).

-- Set priorities – if you don’t mind spending a few days in a cheap accommodation like a hostel, you can save money and use it some other way – perhaps eating out in a nice restaurant.
+- Set priorities – if you don’t mind spending a few days in cheap accommodation like a hostel, you can save money and use it some other way – perhaps eating out in a nice restaurant.
 (Couchsurfing can also be an option for some of you).

-- The further from the city center you stay, the lower the price for your accommodation.
+- The further from the city center you stay, the lower the price of your accommodation.
 If you are visiting Stockholm for more than 2 days, this is a good option.
 I don’t recommend it for short stays (you can find more on this topic in my other post: What to See in Stockholm in a Day).

-I hope that this post about free things to do in Stockholm as well as the tips will give you some idea on what you can do in this city and more importantly it will help you plan your visit to Stockholm.
+I hope that this post about free things to do in Stockholm as well as the tips will give you some idea of what you can do in this city and more importantly it will help you plan your visit to Stockholm.

 Stockholm really is worth a visit and if you can, allocate more than a day in Stockholm so you can enjoy the sights and the culture.
 We thoroughly enjoyed ourselves there even though we were not prepared for the sudden change of temperatures and cold wind.
-So maybe a word of advice – check the weather forecast beforehand and pack some warm clothes, if visiting Stockholm or Sweden off season.
+So maybe a word of advice – check the weather forecast beforehand and pack some warm clothes, if visiting Stockholm or Sweden off-season.